 - Personal Injury Cases: If a person is injured in a personal injury case, which can be anything from a car accident to a bar fight and everything else in between, punitive damages have a chance at being awarded.

 Punitive damages can be overlooked without the assistance of an experienced attorney who knows to seek them when filing suit.
 Attorney Loren Scott Etengoff has handled numerous cases where punitive damages have been awarded and can assist you in determining what type of case you have.
-Contact the Law Offices of Loren Scott Etengoff today and request a free case evaluation.
+Contact the Etengoff Pak Law Group today and request a free case evaluation.